Right to property: History

-In Europe, The Roman law defined property as "the right to use and abuse one’s own within the limits of the law" — jus utendi et abutendi re suâ, guatenus juris ratio patitur.
-Second, salus populi suprema lex esto, or “the safety of the people shall be the supreme law,” was stipulated as early as the Law of the Twelve Tables.
+The Roman law defined property as "the right to use and abuse one's own within the limits of the law" — jus utendi et abutendi re suâ, guatenus juris ratio patitur.
+Second, salus populi suprema lex esto, or "the safety of the people shall be the supreme law," was stipulated as early as the Law of the Twelve Tables.
 The notion of private property and property rights was elaborated further in the Renaissance as international trade by merchants gave rise to mercantilist ideas.
 In 16th-century Europe, Lutheranism and the Protestant Reformation advanced property rights using biblical terminology.
 The Protestant work ethic and views on man's destiny came to underline social views in emerging capitalist economies in early modern Europe.
 The right to private property emerged as a radical demand for human rights vis-a-vis the state in 17th-century revolutionary Europe, but in the 18th and 19th centuries the right to property as a human right became subject of intense controversy.